ststefa/sim-exporter/README.md

 population{planet="mars"} 0
 ```

 Every metric is introduced by a HELP/TYPE header followed by one or more lines which are prefixed with that metric name.
 Each line is referred to as a "metric item".
 They have the same name but differ by their set of labels (the key/value pairs enclosed in "{}").
-That is, two metric items must never have identical label sets.
+That is, two metric items of a given metric must never have identical label sets.
 The line ends with the value of the metric item.

 The convert command will turn this into a simulator configuration.